 Transfer:

 Converting 8mm film to digital is almost common knowledge.
 To view the film without projectors and screens, the film must be converted into a form that can be viewed with today’s technology.
 That is the easy part.
-The are several questions to be answered, one of which is: What format do I convert my 8mm film to?
+The are several questions to be answered, one of which is: What format do I convert 8mm film to?

 Digital Video Format Choices